danisaiz14/NBA_Project/README.md

 - [Using Data Science to Predict the Next NBA MVP](https://towardsdatascience.com/using-data-science-to-predict-the-next-nba-mvp-30526e0443da): This project models the data more correlated with the MVP award given each year by over one hundred sports media members.
 For 2019 it failed and gave James Harden as the most probable pick for MVP award with 25.4% of chances, but also gave 24.0% to Giannis Antetokounmpo, the actual [winner of the 2019 MVP Award](https://www.nba.com/article/2019/04/12/kia-mvp-ladder-final-edition-2018-19-season?collection=mvp-ladder).
 - [Using Machine Learning to Find the 8 Types of Players in the NBA](https://fastbreakdata.com/classifying-the-modern-nba-player-with-machine-learning-539da03bb824): This project uses machine learning to classify the NBA players on 8 different types and not the classic 5 ones, using [K-Means clustering](https://towardsdatascience.com/understanding-k-means-clustering-in-machine-learning-6a6e67336aa1).

-Because there's so many data available, we have chosen to focus our project on different NBA datasets for the 2018-2019 season.

 ### Data-Driven Questions

  1. Are the Draft Position and the Player Performance correlated?
- 2. Do exist diferences between East and West Conferences match performance?
+ 2. Do exist differences between East and West Conferences match performance?
  3. Do the salaries have a direct relationship with the draft position?

 ## Finding Data